 (SmartAsset) (Grocery Dive)

-Millennials are all about healthy living.
-63% of them are trying to include plant-based food in their diets, and they paid 14% more on organic food and drinks in 2018 compared to the year before.
+Millennial shopping habits show Gen Y is all about healthy living.
+In a like manner, 63% of them are trying to include plant-based food in their diets, and they paid 14% more on organic food and drinks in 2018 compared to the year before.

 17. Millennials spent a whopping $7 billion a year on health club membership.